The Anxiety Treatment Center

 What Happens to Our Bodies?

-In anxiety everything is sped up in the body.
+In a state of anxiety, everything is sped up in the body.
 The adrenal glands are pushed to pump out more adrenaline.
 The arousal center of the brain –an almond-shaped structure called the amygdala – is so overstimulated that it puts the body in a relentless state of alertness.
-The amygdala, which has also been termed the body’s “general-purpose defense response control network,” is involved in producing and responding to anger, avoidance, defensiveness and fear.
+The amygdala, which has also been termed the body’s “general-purpose defense response control network,” is involved in producing and responding to anger, avoidance, defensiveness, and fear.
 Because it sends adrenaline and other hormones pouring into the bloodstream, this little mass of gray matter is responsible for the sweaty palms, the clenched jaw and many of the other symptoms that typify a panic attack.

 People with anxiety share many characteristics in common:

 People with anxiety usually are very bright and very sensitive – they pick up everything.
 In fact they pick up so much that they’re easily overwhelmed.
 They’re the people who find lights too bright and sounds too loud when

 Feelings of Helplessness

 People who are anxious often feel helpless; because they no longer know how to defend themselves against feelings of anxiety and panic attacks, they lose the capacity to trust their own judgments.
 They’re wracked with self-doubt, which only heightens their anxiety.
 But they’re so afraid of making the wrong decision they don’t make any at all.
 Ironically, they feel guilty because they’re ducking their responsibilities while at the same time always looking for excuses to explain why they can’t do them.